 In addition, the loss of arachidonic acid content of the synaptosomal membrane, induced by hyperglycemia and by transient cerebral ischemia, making the membrane more resistant to oxidative stress.
 Oxidative stress induced by chronic hyperglycemia directly can damage ionic homeostasis and membrane transport systems in the brain (10) and may be this is one of the reasons for hippocampal neurons death.
 Apoptosis in hyperglycemia has been ascribed to oxidative stress (2).
 How ever, other experimental studies on streptozotocin induced rat diabetic, showed pathological changes, such as so-called dark neurons and neuronal loss, in different cerebral regions, especially in the hippocampus.
 A dominant opinion is that hyperglycemia aggravates ischaemic brain damage in experimental STZ-diabetes with transient cerebral ischemia in rats (3).
 It has been suggested that hyperglycemia and ischaemia evoke the oxidative stress following an impairment of the respiratory chain in mitochondria and an overproduction of the reactive oxygen species (ROS).
 ROS are considered as a main factor in the pathogenesis on neuronal death (3).
 The other reason for neuronal death in hyperglycemia is Iscemia.
-Some studies shown that there is differences in the neural death between hyperglycemia and Ischaemia (3) that differences in the neuronal death pathomechanism among hippocampal sectors in hyperglycemia and ischaemia may be related to the different duration and intensity of the oxidative stress in both applied models(acute in ischaemia and chronics in STZinduced diabetes).
-It has been postulated that in cerebral ischaemia neuronal apoptosis may be followed by necrotic phase(6).
+Some studies shown that there is differences in the neural death between hyperglycemia and Ischaemia (3).
 Pathomechanism of degenerative changes and neuronal loss through apoptosis or necrosis is not clear until now.
-It has been suggested that changes in intracellular calcium concentrations in oxidative stress may indicate the pathway of cell death.
-It is suggested that more sever injury with high intracellular calcium concentration ( $Ca^{+2}$ ) promotes necrotic cell death, where low ( $Ca^{+2}$ ) and milder injury promotes cell death through apoptosis(29).
+It has been suggested that changes in intracellular calcium concentrations in oxidative stress may indicate the pathway of cell death .It is suggested that more sever injury with high intracellular calcium concentration (Ca+2) promotes necrotic cell death, where low (Ca+2) and milder injury promotes cell death through apoptosis(29).
 Studies on antioxidative treatment would deliver further data important in the exploration of neuronal death in diabetes and ischemia.

 In total, it is concluded that hyperglycemia induces some changes in hippocampus neuronal structure and density.
-Statistical analysis show significant decrease in neuronal density (ND) of all part of hippocampus in hyperglycemic rats compare to control.
-Therefore, it is better in hyperglycemic condition the level of glucose was maintained under normal condition.
+Statistical analysis show significant decrease in neuronal density (ND) in high hyperglycemic rats compare to control but in low hyperglycemic groups1,2 neuronal density was increased..